Go to the MLAC staff pages

-- Academic Advisory Board member: Center for Chinese Entrepreneur Studies, Tsinghua University, China.
-(2014-now)
+- Academic Advisory Board Member: Center for Chinese Entrepreneur Studies, Tsinghua University, China, since 2014

-- Advisory Board Member: European Research Centre on Contemporary Taiwan (ERCCT) at the University of Tubingen (2008-now)
+- Advisory Board Member: European Research Centre on Contemporary Taiwan (ERCCT) at the University of Tubingen, since 2008

-- Editor-in-Chief : East Asia: An International Quarterly, Springer Publishers (2004-now)
+East Asia: An International Quarterly, Springer Publishers, since 2004

-Public Policy Research (PPR) Funding Scheme, the Central Policy Unit (CPU) of the Hong Kong Special Administrative Region (HKSAR) Government.
-(2014-now).
+Public Policy Research (PPR) Funding Scheme, the Central Policy Unit (CPU) of the Hong Kong Special Administrative Region (HKSAR) Government, since 2014

 - 2009 Intellectual Property Rights in China: Politics of Piracy, Trade and Protection, Routledge, 118 pp.

 - 2009 Zhongguo yinsu: dazhonghuaquan de jihui yu tiaozhan (China Factors: Political Perspectives and Economic Interactions) (Chinese translation), Wunan, 221 pp.

 - 2007 China Factors: Political Perspectives and Economic Interactions, Transaction Publishers, 165 pp.